 Since the colonisation of the Philippines in the 16th century, the agrarian system has been characterised by a growing concentration of land ownership.
 The colonial system promoted large agricultural properties and discarded small-scale agriculture, disrupting the livelihoods of native farmers (Corpuz, 1992; Kahl, 2006).
 However, after Philippine independence in 1946, this highly skewed land distribution persisted.
-Peasant uprisings, requesting land redistribution and greater social justice, have thus been recurrent (Rieginger, 1995).
-Land issues are crucial for the Philippines, as agriculture is an essential livelihood and difficult access to land tenure is correlated with poverty, a mainly rural phenomenon (ADB, 2009; Binswanger-Mkhize et al, 2009; Tadem, 2015).
+Peasant uprisings, requesting land redistribution and greater social justice, have thus been recurrent (Riedinger, 1995).
+Land issues are crucial for the Philippines, as agriculture is an essential livelihood, and difficult access to land tenure is correlated with poverty, which is a mainly rural phenomenon (ADB, 2009; Borras, 2009; Tadem, 2015).
 Farmers’ protests to obtain rights to land have often been met with violence from landlords and security forces.

 Rural populations affected by increasing land scarcity

 Land in the Philippines is overexploited due to two simultaneous trends: population growth and land degradation.
-Falling from roughly 3% in the 1960s, the population growth rate in the Philippines is still high, as it has remained consistently above 1.5% every year since 2000 (World Bank, 2016).
+Falling from roughly 3% in the 1960s, the population growth rate in the Philippines is still high, as it has remained consistently above 1.5% every year since 2000 (World Bank, n.d.).
 The quantity of available land per person is thus continuously reduced.
 As a result, the rural poor have been moving to the uplands where land is ill-suited for agriculture.
-Cultivation of these fragile lands has led to their ecological degradation, thus increasing land scarcity even further (Kennedy, 2001; Kahl, 2006).
+Cultivation of these fragile lands has led to their ecological degradation, thus increasing land scarcity even further (Kahl, 2006; Kennedy, 2001).
 Many farmers deprived from their sole livelihood have migrated to the cities, where they often end up as squatters in informal settlements (USAID, 2011).

 As a solution to high population growth and land shortages, agricultural intensification policies have been put in place.
 They have improved land productivity, but also damaged agricultural land (Briones, 2005).
-Moreover, deforestation in the Philippines has occurred at one of the most rapid rates in the world, driven by population growth and agricultural conversion, but also by large scale logging of wood meant for export.
-This, in turn, has led to dramatic consequences: destroyed topsoil, disrupted water flows and frequent landslides (USAID, 2011; Kahl, 2006).
+Moreover, deforestation in the Philippines has occurred at one of the most rapid rates in the world, driven by population growth and agricultural conversion, but also by large-scale logging of wood meant for export.
+This, in turn, has led to dramatic consequences: destroyed topsoil, disrupted water flows and frequent landslides (Kahl, 2006; USAID, 2011).

 Farmers’ fight for equal land distribution

 Over the last decades, farmers in the Philippines have repeatedly asked for secure land rights and urged lawmakers to pursue agrarian reforms.
 Protesters have, however, often been considered as criminals and their demands have been answered with violence.
-For instance, in 1987, as farmers marched and demanded genuine land reforms, security forces killed 13 protesters (Curaming, 2013; Pagulong, 2012; Manahan, 2014; Tadem, 2016).
+For instance, in 1987, as farmers marched and demanded genuine land reforms, security forces killed 13 protesters (Curaming, 2013; Pagulong, 2020; Tadem, 2016).

-Relations between landlords and tenants have also been strained and cases of landlords using coercive means to evict tenants with the help of local public authorities have been reported: harassment, incarceration and killing of many farmers asserting their rights to land (Tadem, 2016).
+Relations between landlords and tenants have also been strained and cases of landlords using coercive means to evict tenants with the help of local public authorities have been reported, including the harassment, incarceration and killing of many farmers asserting their rights to land (Tadem, 2016).

 From CARP to CARPER: A long-lasting agrarian reform

 Legal reforms are essential to improve the situation of farmers in the Philippines.
 Throughout the 20th century, Philippine governments made successive attempts to reform land ownership, albeit without achieving satisfying results (Dolan, 1991).
 Efforts to address the land issue continued after colonial independence, the latest to date and most controversial being the Comprehensive Agrarian Reform Program (CARP).
 The CARP was implemented in 1988 for a ten-year period to promote a more equitable distribution of land and improve productivity, income as well as farmers’ self-reliability.
 Thus, the reform consisted mainly of public and private land redistribution in favour of landless farmers.
-The state has been buying land from landlords, to then sell it to landless farmers at a price they could afford (Binswanger-Mkhize et al, 2009).
-However, important delays of the reform, due to financial and technical difficulties, made it necessary to extend the programme in 1998 and again in 2009 (Valencia, 2015).
+The state has been buying land from landlords, to then sell it to landless farmers at a price they could afford (Borras, 2009).
+However, important delays of the reform, due to financial and technical difficulties, made it necessary to extend the programme in 1998 and again in 2009 (The Philippine Star, 2015b).

-In an attempt to address the shortfalls of the programme, the Philippine government launched, with the support of the Department of Agrarian Reform (DAR) and the German Technical Cooperation Agency (GTZ), the CARPER - CARP Extension with Reforms - reform in 2009 (Flores-Obanil, 2010).
+In an attempt to address the shortfalls of the programme, the Philippine government launched, with the support of the Department of Agrarian Reform (DAR) and the German Technical Cooperation Agency (GTZ, now GIZ), the CARP-Extension with Reforms (CARPER) in 2009 (Flores-Obanil, 2010).
 Compared to the CARP, it contains more favourable provisions for farmers, as it acknowledged, among other points, the indefeasibility of awarded beneficiary lands and women’s rights to land, and is committed to faster land attributions.
-However, the law still contains provisions that impede the efficiency of the programme, such as a transaction scheme remaining more convenient for landlords than for small farmers (Olea, 2009; Tadem, 2015; Focusweb, 2015).
+However, the law still contains provisions that impede the programme’s efficiency, such as a transaction scheme remaining more convenient for landlords than for smallholder farmers (Focus on the Global South, 2015; Olea, 2009; Tadem, 2015).

-Therefore, while the CARPER reform formally ended in 2014, its success is still subject to debate.
+Therefore, while CARPER formally ended in 2014, its success is still subject to debate.
 The government claims that it has distributed an equivalent of 88% of the total land subject to the programme and has ensured that even after expiration, the planned distribution would be completed (Official Gazette, 2014).
-Meanwhile, heated discussions on a third extension have been ongoing, further opposing landowners and farmers (The Philippines Star, 2015; InterAksyon, 2015).
+Meanwhile, heated discussions on a third extension have been ongoing, further opposing landowners and farmers (InterAksyon, 2015; The Philippine Star, 2015a).

 Mixed outcomes of the agrarian reform

-Several studies funded by the United Nations Development Programme (UNDP), the Food and Agriculture Organisation (FAO) and the European Union (EU) assessing the initial twelve years of the programme concluded that it had a positive impact on land ownership and poverty reduction (FAO, 2002; Binswanger-Mkhize et al, 2009).
+Several studies funded by the UN Development Programme (UNDP), the Food and Agriculture Organisation (FAO) and the European Union (EU) assessing the initial twelve years of the programme concluded that it had a positive impact on land ownership and poverty reduction (Borras, 2009; Guardian, 2003).
 Other studies, however, put the positive economic impact of the reform into question (e.g. Gordoncillo, 2012).

-On the other hand, many civil society actors have judged the reform a failure and have denounced a ‘pro-landlord’ bias, stating that the CARP aimed at providing compensation to landlords rather than promoting effective land redistribution (Sonny Africa, 2006; Tadem, 2016; Yap, 2015).
-The programme has presumably also had different impacts across regions, as, in some areas, vast plantations have remained unaffected to avoid production shortfalls (De Lataillade et al., 2006; Banzuela et al., 2015).
+On the other hand, many civil society actors have judged the reform a failure and have denounced a ‘pro-landlord’ bias, stating that the CARP aimed at providing compensation to landlords rather than promoting effective land redistribution (Africa, 2006; Tadem, 2016; Yap, 2015).
+The programme has presumably also had different impacts across regions, as, in some areas, vast plantations have remained unaffected to avoid production shortfalls (Banzuela et al., 2015; De Lataillade et al., 2006).

 Conflicts within civil society

 Furthermore, the reform has encouraged farmers to fight for their rights to land.
 They have brought their claims to court as landlords’ opposition has often hindered the land redistribution process.
 Many cases were filed calling on the DAR to effectively implement the agrarian law.
 While sometimes successful, farmers were often restrained by landowners, filing complaints against them on assumed trumped up charges and in an attempt to delegitimise their fight.
-Small farmers tend to lose their cases even with sufficient material evidence, since landlords use of their influence on the judiciary, deepening the asymmetry of power (Morilla and Corpuz, 2010; Olea, 2014).
-The CSOs formerly mentioned recommended to end criminalisation of agrarian reform cases as they mostly discriminate against the farmers (IFFM, 2006).
+Smallholder farmers tend to lose their cases even with sufficient material evidence, since landlords use their influence on the judiciary, deepening the asymmetry of power (Morilla and Corpuz, 2010; Olea, 2014).
+The CSOs therefore recommended for an end to criminalisation of agrarian reform cases as they mostly discriminate against the farmers (IFFM, 2006).

 Cooperation and empowering opportunities for farmers

 Through the successive stages of the reform, public consultations at national and regional levels have been implemented, improving transparency and giving a voice to the different interests involved (Flores-Obanil, 2010).
 Further inclusion of all members of the society in the reform process can be supported by CSOs, which have showed to be successful in uniting communities and raising awareness to resonate with decision makers (Banzuela et al., 2015).
-The Philippines have numerous thriving CSOs, with skills in network capacity building and important links to government officials.
-As recommended by the Asian Development Bank, these organisations should be trained further and supported in building strong systems of internal governance in order to have a strong positive impact (ADB, 2013).
+The Philippines has numerous thriving CSOs, with skills in network capacity-building and important links to government officials.
+As recommended by the Asian Development Bank (ADB), these organisations should be trained further and supported in building strong systems of internal governance in order to have a strong positive impact (ADB, 2013).

 New political hopes for a successful reform

-The new government coming into office on June 30, 2016 represents great hopes for farmers.
-Many harshly criticised the poor management of the agrarian reform under the outgoing Aquino’s government.
-Thus, the designation of Rafael ‘Ka Paeng’ Mariano as secretary of agrarian reform under the incoming Duterte’s government resonates as good news since he comes from a peasant family himself.
+The government that came into office on 30 June 2016 represents great hopes for farmers, as many have harshly criticised the poor management of the previous administration’s agrarian reform.
+Thus, the designation of Rafael ‘Ka Paeng’ Mariano as secretary of agrarian reform under Duterte’s government resonates as good news since he comes from a peasant family himself.
 Mariano was chairman of the main Philippine Peasant Movement Kilusang Magbubukid ng Pilipinas (KMP), where he blamed the CARP for strongly degrading the situation of farmers.
 He even stated that 664 farmers were killed as a result of this reform while asserting their rights (Cervantes, 2014).
-In his new role, Mariano has already announced a review of agrarian law in favour of small holders’ interests.
-Departing from prevalent policies, including the controversial CARPER reform, might however prove to be difficult (Tadem, 2016; Billones, 2016).
+In his new role, Mariano has already announced a review of agrarian law in favour of smallholders’ interests.
+Departing from prevalent policies, including the controversial CARPER, might however prove to be difficult (Billones, 2016; Tadem, 2016).

 Resilience and Peace Building